mpusz/wg21-papers/src/3094R6_std_basic_fixed_string.md

 A modern practice is to expose operators as hidden friends and this is what this type does.
 However, this is inconsistent with `string` and `string_view` which provide them as regular non-member functions.
 Should we consider doing the same for consistency?

+## `std::string_literal`

+During the last meeting in Wrocław, Barry Revzin proposed to rename this type to `string_literal`.
+It might be a good solution, considering that this type does not allow mutation of the underlying storage.

 # Implementation experience